mua2022/Decentralized_AI_Voting_System/README.md

 **SMART CONTRACT DEVELOPMENT**

-Done using solidity
+Done using solidity .
-key factors in the development are
+key factors in the development are;

 ->governance mechanism which allows users to submit proposals, vote and execute decisions.

 ->AI Model integration via wardens intents

 ->Enable cross-chain interactions via axelar using GMP  the contract will pass the voting results and execution orders between chains

 **Technical Requirements**

 -Solidity for samrt contracts.

 -Warden protocol for AI model integration and key management.

 -Axelar: cross-chain communication and governance. node.js/react: front end for users to interact with DApp.